 The Time Zero (T) for a Frequency Event is the time at which the Frequency first passes through the Reserve Trigger of the Providing Unit.
 All Frequency reserve services will be assessed relative to this Time Zero.

-For all Providing Unit's that have a Reserve Trigger higher than 49.8Hz the Time Zero shall be determined as being the time when the Transmission System Frequency first passes through 49.8Hz.
+For all Providing Units that have a Reserve Trigger higher than 49.8Hz the Time Zero shall be determined as being the time when the Transmission System Frequency first passes through 49.8Hz.
 A Frequency Event is solely described by this Time Zero and it has no specific duration.

-The Time Zero (T) is used to determine the assessment periods for each assessed for each Performance Incident, unless otherwise specified in this
+The Time Zero (T) is used to determine the assessment periods for each Frequency reserve service and each Frequency reserve service shall be assessed for each Performance Incident, unless otherwise specified in this Protocol.